-Like the elusive Yeti or the Loch Ness Monster, free virtual selling tools might seem like the stuff of folklore.
+Like the elusive Yeti or the Loch Ness Monster, free virtual sales tools might seem like the stuff of folklore.
 Sure, everyone claims to have a sighting—but do they really exist?

 As intrepid salespeople, we wanted to investigate once and for all.
 What we discovered might surprise you.
-These free sales tools for virtual selling do exist—and they’re actually pretty good.
-Since many sales brands have made the move to virtual selling and are pivoting to product-led growth, spurred on by a culture of try-before-you-buy, sales reps have a plethora of free sales prospecting tools to choose from.
+Free sales enablement tools do exist—and they’re actually pretty good.
+Since many sales brands are pivoting to product-led growth, spurred on by a culture of try-before-you-buy, sales reps have many free sales prospecting tools to choose from.

-In this article, we’ll explain the types of free sales tools for virtual selling, their uses, and how to build a sales software stack that helps you find and close more business.
-Whether you’re looking for free sales tools for startups, SMBs, or enterprise—we’ve got you covered.
-No matter if you’re cracking small or large accounts, you’ll find something that will help you win more deals.
+This article will explain the types of free virtual sales tools, their uses, and how to build a sales software stack that helps you find and close more business.
+Whether you’re looking for free virtual sales tools for startups, SMBs, or enterprise—we’ve got you covered.
+Whether you’re cracking small or large accounts, you’ll find something that will help you win more deals.

-Free virtual selling tools are any tools that help people in remote sales roles—such as account executive, business development rep, sales development rep, and so on—do their jobs faster, more efficiently, or both.
-These can include everything from tools that help automate repetitive tasks, to learning resources that can help you grow as a salesperson.
+Free virtual sales tools help people in sales roles—such as account executive, business development rep, sales development rep, and so on—do their jobs faster and more efficiently.
+This includes tools that help you reach out to hard-to-contact prospects, automate repetitive tasks, or learn how to grow as a salesperson.

-In our roundup, we’ve included primarily B2B sales tools that have free versions and those that have limited free trials, such as DocuSign’s 30-day free trial.
+In our roundup, we’ve included primarily B2B sales tools with free versions and limited free trials, such as DocuSign’s 30-day free trial.
 For transparency, we’ll mark these with “free version” or “free trial,” so you know which is which.

 It’s important to note that there are no one-size-fits-all sales productivity tools.
 What works for an enterprise account executive may not work for a team of SDRs or someone selling to small businesses.
 However, when paired with the right sales methodology, online sales tools can help you take the right steps faster and leave less of your sales process to chance.